ezsystems/commerce-documentation/docs/developer_manual/checkout/checkout_api/checkoutcontroller.md

 # CheckoutController

 The CheckoutController is the entry place in the checkout process.

-Namespace

-Siso\\Bundle\\CheckoutBundle\\Controller\\CheckoutController
+!!! note "Namespace"

+    `Siso\Bundle\CheckoutBundle\Controller\CheckoutController`

-# IndexAction
+## IndexAction

-Before users enter the checkout process (index action), [Checkout Events](Checkout-Events_23560944.html) are thrown, that allows you to interupt the checkout process if required.
+Before users enter the checkout process (index action), [Checkout Events](checkout_events.md) are thrown, that allows you to interrupt the checkout process if required.

-URL

-/checkout
+!!! tip "URL"

+    `/checkout`

+!!! caution

-When client calls indexAction it triggers **validateStepAction.** Depending in which step customer can be, it forwards the call to that AjaxController method.
+    When client calls indexAction it triggers `validateStepAction`.
+Depending in which step customer can be, it forwards the call to that AjaxController method.